Bringing Cardinal Owners Together

 These pages are a collection of the ideas and impressions of the Cardinal pilots who frequent this site.
 This information is anecdotal, informal and may not be completely accurate.
 The Cardinal Flyers are not certified mechanics and do not guarantee the accuracy of the contents of these pages.
 Please research and confirm anything that is referenced on these pages with the experts appropriate to your situation.

-As always, the Cessna maintenance, operations and flight manuals, and the advice of a certified mechanic and flight instructor, should be your primary sources of information regarding safe maintenance and operation of your aircraft.
+As always, the aircraft maintenance, operations and flight manuals, the FAA and the advice of a certified mechanic and flight instructor, should be your primary sources of information regarding safe maintenance and operation of your aircraft.

 Copyright Cardinal Flyers Online LLC 1997-2024